LaurynasGHub/price_it/README.md

 Only for premium users add option to change results from 5 to 10 etc.

+### Add links to the products

+After search is completed add links to search so users can go to e - shops and see the results.
+Or add that pressing on returned products takes user to that product page in the shop.

+### When hovering on name show product picture

+Check if this is even possible.
+Need to check if images are returned.

 ### Add counter for requests

 Non - premium users can only make i.e. 5 requests every 24h.